-How to NOT Break Out After Getting Waxed and Threaded, for Real
+How to NOT Break Out After Getting Waxed and Threaded (for Real)

 • No touching!
 Avoid poking and feeling your newly hair-free skin.
-This will only clog pores and transfer the bacteria that’s on your hands onto your face.
+This will only clog pores and transfer the bacteria on your hands onto your face.

 • "Don't use any perfumed products or actives (such as retinol, antioxidants or glycolic acid) on the skin for 24 hours [after hair removal]," advises Joss.
 "Don't expose your skin to damaging UVA or UVB rays, and avoid using fake tan or facial masks for up to 24 hours afterward too."

 • "Your pores are open and susceptible to irritation for 24 hours after hair removal," says Parti.
 Plan your workout accordingly, as sweat can lead to breakouts and ingrown hairs.
 "Avoid swimming pools and excessive exercise," she adds.
 In other words, head to that spin class before your waxing or threading appointment.

 • If your skin is particularly sensitive, Suman recommends using Avene Skin Recovery Cream (£17): "It's lightweight and calms redness," she says.

 • Consistency is key.
 If you book in for a wax or threading appointment every four to six weeks, you should build up a tolerance, which means you're less likely to break out.
 Leave it any longer before appointments and you'll be back to square one.

 Do you typically suffer from hair-removal breakouts?
 What’s your favourite method for hair removal?